Abandoned & Little-Known Airfields:

 The 2 hangars displayed the business names 'Arizona Aircraft Company' (western hangar) and 'Airborne Inc.' (eastern hangar)."

-By 1925, the airport was crowded with air traffic.
+By 1925, Tucson Municipal Flying Field was crowded with air traffic.

 However, the strip was too soft & too short for takeoffs by newer, larger planes